thecarp/dactyl-keyboard/doc/options-main.md

 ### Parameter <a id="mcu-include">`include`</a>

-If `true`, build support for at least one MCU PCBA.
+If `true`, make space for at least one MCU PCBA.

 ### Parameter <a id="mcu-preview">`preview`</a>